 Emergency Management and Euthanasia (2 days)

 For this clinically focused module, graduates will focus on developing their clinical decision-making skills in order to save lives, protect the animal from harm and develop a toolkit to use in out-of-hours situations.
 Graduates will look at how to keep the animal alive, other common emergencies such as seizures, trauma, caesarean and euthanasia.
 The module will finish with a session on managing one’s own wellbeing.

-Included: Three nights accommodation, evening meals and lunches, as required for the course.
+Included: Four nights' accommodation, evening meals and lunches, as required for the course.

 ‘A good opportunity to deepen understanding and approach to cases commonly seen in practices in a highly interactive setting.
 Very useful now that I can apply knowledge to my own cases.’

 ‘Really useful overview on a range of topics that made the first 6 months of work and beyond easier to manage, as well as provide confidence in case management.’